 Meta Quest Pro vs Meta Quest 2: Should you upgrade your VR headset?

 The Meta Quest Pro is finally here, but with the Meta Quest 2 still going strong, do VR fans need to think about upgrading?
-Here’s who the two headsets from the company formerly known as Oculus stack up.
+Here’s how the two headsets from the company formerly known as Oculus compare.

 Meta announced the new Quest Pro during the Meta Connect keynote on October 11 and immediately put the device up for pre-order ahead of a release date on October 25.